Clubs and Leagues: Roller Hockey

 Stuyvesant Town: East of First Ave. at about 16th St. is a sunken playground that is also host to frequent pick-up rollerhockey, similar to the Houston St. venue in surface, atmosphere, and number of players.

-Midtown/Tudor City: Near the United Nations, Robert Moses Playground at First Ave. and 42nd St. is painted for rollerhockey.
-For organized action here, check with the East End Hockey Association, active in rollerhockey since 1972.
-(Note: This playground could disappear if plans for renovation and expansion of the U.N. facilities ever get moving.)
+East Midtown: Robert Moses Playground at First Ave. and 42nd St. was painted for rollerhockey and was home to the East End Hockey Association, active in rollerhockey since 1972.
+However, in summer 2021, the playground was covered with synthetic turf.
+(Note also that this playground would get cut up if plans for expansion of the U.N. facilities ever get moving.)

-Central Park: The "Dead Road" in Central Park has since about 2000 become more of a rollerhockey venue than it was in the 1990s.
-There is regular pick-up activity with perhaps a dozen players on weekends in late morning and continuing until the Dance Skaters set up, and on weekdays after school/work hours.
+Central Park: The "Dead Road" in Central Park sees pick-up activity with perhaps a dozen players on weekends in late morning and continuing until the Dance Skaters set up, and on weekdays after school/work hours.
 The Central Park players prefer a mellower, less competitive atmosphere than other pick-up hockey locations around town.

 Upper East Side/Yorkville: There has been a nice rollerhockey rink in the south end of Carl Schurz Park (East End Ave. at 86th St.) since the early 1990s, and it's been re-surfaced at least twice during that time.

 Just a bit north, Stanley M. Isaacs Park at 96th St. between First Ave. and the FDR has long had a reputation as a happening rollerhockey venue, and that was before a "real" rollerhockey rink was laid out.
-The park was further renovated in 2000, and the excellent albeit a bit small roller hockey rink re-dedicated as the Paul McDermott rink.
-Organized youth hockey at Isaacs is handled by the Yorkville Youth Athletic Association.
+The park was further renovated in 2000, and the excellent albeit a bit small rollerhockey rink re-dedicated as the Paul McDermott rink.
+Youth hockey at Isaacs is organized by the Yorkville Youth Athletic Association.

-In summer 2007, Manhattan Roller Hockey League, a group of adult teams who formerly played at Chelsea Piers, began organized play at Isaacs Park on Sunday afternoons and weekday evenings.
-They've continued to grow, and as of early 2012 had 20 teams scheduled to play their spring schedule.
+In summer 2007, Manhattan Roller Hockey League, a group of adult teams who formerly played at Chelsea Piers, began organized play at Isaacs Park.
+As of spring 2019, it seems that up-to-date info about what is now called the NYC Roller Hockey League could be found on their Pointstreak page.

-Hamilton Heights: Riverbank State Park, along Riverside Dr. at 145th St., has in the past offered open rollerhockey sessions at its covered skating rink during the summer.
-Call (212) 694-3600 to inquire if they're currently doing so.
+Hamilton Heights: Riverbank State Park, along Riverside Dr. at 145th St., offers open rollerhockey sessions at its covered skating rink during the summer.
+Check the state's park website for program info.
+The park phone number is (212) 694-3600 and the skating rink office is (212) 694-3642.

 Inwood: And all the way uptown, there is a rollerhockey rink laid out in Dyckman Fields, in Inwood Hill Park along the Hudson River.
-However, it looks like no one uses it for hockey anymore, as the asphalt condition has been iffy since at least 2007 and part of it often used for pick-up volleyball instead.
+However, it looks like no one uses it for hockey anymore — if you do see anyone using it, they're more likely playing pick-up volleyball.
+As of 2018, the asphalt condition has been pretty iffy (cracks, with weeds) for at least ten years.
+A Parks Dept. master plan dated 2011 for the northern Manhattan parks shows the rollerhockey rink would eventually be replaced by a soccer field.

 Borough Park: The rink at Betty Rappaport Playground, 53rd St. and Fort Hamilton Pkwy., hosts regular league activity organized by the Fort Hamilton Roller Hockey League.

 Sheepshead Bay: A rink at 2665 Coyle St. and Voorhies Ave. is home to youth and adult hockey play.
 Youth play is organized by the Kings Bay Youth Organization and offers leagues for anywhere from age 5 to age 17.
-Adult play is organized by the new Brooklyn Hockey League, formed in 2006.
+Adult play is organized by the Brooklyn Hockey League.

 Bergen Beach: There is a rink tucked away in Joseph Thomas McGuire Park in Mill Basin.
 Enter the park at the corner of Bergen Ave. and Avenue W and cross the baseball field.
 The rink is alongside the tennis courts.
-There is supposed to be a youth league organized by the Bergen Beach Youth Organization.
+There is or was a youth league organized by the Bergen Beach Youth Organization.

 Williamsburg: A pick-up hockey group was reported in spring 2009 to be playing Sunday afternoons on one of the tennis courts on Rodney St., between Division Ave. and Broadway.